philimones-group/hds-explorer-server/README.md

 ### Binary Files for HDS-Explorer Server and Client/Mobile

 **hds-explorer-server.war** - A War binary file to be deployed in a Java web container server
-**hds-explorer-tablet.apk** - A Android APK file to be installed in a Android Device (Minimum: API-21 or Android 5.0+)
+**hds-explorer-tablet.apk** - A Android APK file to be installed in a Android Device (Minimum: API-21 or Android 5.0+)<br>
+**hds-explorer-installer-vXXX.run** - A executable file for Linux enviroments that allows you to use a graphical interface to customize HDS-Explorer Server database access and app parameters and then export a War file to be deployed on Tomcat
+**hds-explorer-installer-vXXX.exe** - A executable file for Windows enviroments that allows you to use a graphical interface to customize HDS-Explorer Server database access and app parameters and then export a War file to be deployed on Tomcat

 The binary file **hds-explorer-server.war** can be found in link https://github.com/philimones-group/hds-explorer-server/releases
-The binary file **hds-explorer-tablet.apk** can be found in link https://github.com/philimones-group/hds-explorer-tablet/releases
+The binary file **hds-explorer-tablet.apk** can be found in link https://github.com/philimones-group/hds-explorer-tablet/releases<br />
+The binary file **hds-explorer-installer-vXXX.run/exe** can be found in link https://github.com/philimones-group/hds-explorer-server/releases

 ### Server Deployment instructions (in Linux System):
 Lets consider that we are in a Linux distribution and Tomcat Server that was manually installed in the path: /opt/tomcat.